Understanding Washington: U.S. Trade Policy Training

 (From left to right) Scott Parven, Partner, Akin Gump; Wendy Cutler, Senior Policy Consultant, Akin Gump; and Eric Ettorre, Trade Counsel, House Committee on Ways and Means, in conversation.
 Meridian House, March 21, 2024.
 Photo by Stephen Bobb.

 On March 21, 2024, the Meridian Center for Diplomatic Engagement partnered with Akin Gump to convene trade and economic ministers, commercial officers, sector leads, and select Meridian partners for the latest iteration of its Diplocraft series, “Understanding Washington: U.S. Trade Policy Training.”
-This training focused on the high-level factors informing trade policy development and execution at the federal level, providing practitioner-focused training and economic forecasting to the Meridian House audience.
+This training focused on the factors informing trade policy development and execution at the federal level, providing practitioner-focused training and economic forecasting to the Meridian House audience.

 Featured speakers included: